2014 Texas Bowl: Aftermath

 Following the game, Arkansas improved their record to 7–6, marking their first winning season since 2011.
-Texas, on the other hand, finished the season with a record of 6–7.
-Arkansas' defense held the Texas offense to a significantly unproductive game; their 59 total yards was a season-low and the Longhorns mustered only a net total of two rushing yards on 18 carries.
-Arkansas' defense allowed the fewest total yardage since allowing 40 total yards to Abilene Christian in 1940, and set a new school record for the fewest total yardage ever allowed in a bowl game.
+Texas finished the season with a record of 6–7.
+Arkansas' defense held the Texas offense to an unproductive game; their 59 total yards was a season-low and the Longhorns mustered only a net total of two rushing yards on 18 carries.
+Arkansas' defense allowed the fewest total yardage since allowing 40 total yards to Abilene Christian in 1940, and it set a new school record for the fewest total yardage ever allowed in a bowl game.
 Arkansas quarterback Brandon Allen was named the game's most valuable player.

 A total of 71,115 people attended the game, setting a Texas Bowl record and making the game the highest-attended bowl game in the history of the city of Houston.

 Arkansas would return to a bowl game the following season, defeating Kansas State in the 2016 Liberty Bowl.
 Texas would go two years without a bowl before another appearance, when they defeated Missouri in the 2017 Texas Bowl.
+The teams did not meet again until September 11, 2021, when Arkansas upset No. 15 Texas, 40–21.
+The teams have been conference opponents from 2024 following Texas's entry into the SEC.
+Their first game as SEC opponents (and their first game as conference opponents since 1991) took place in Fayetteville on November 16, 2024, and resulted in a 20–10 win for No. 3 Texas over Arkansas.